 Following up this question, the interviewer might ask you to name specific examples about your successes in the past.

-I hope you enjoyed reading this exploration of the question: What does success mean to you?
+I hope you enjoyed reading this article.
+We’re curious: what does success mean to you?